MrJCate/USStockMarket/README.md

 # US Stock Market
-This is a project I did to analysis the U.S stock market for 1 year.
+For this project I did to analysis of the overall U.S stock market and the current 3 largest companies via Market Cap for the last 10 years.

   - Data was taken from MarketWatch.
-  - Indexes included: Dow, S&P500, and NASDAQ
+  - Indexes included: Dow Jones, Apple, Microsoft and Nvidia

 [Click here to open dashboard](https://public.tableau.com/app/profile/justen.cate/viz/USStockMarket-1Year/Dashboard1)